vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 ### Upfront configuration

-Vector should never require manual intervention of Vector to remedy normal processing failures during; instead Vector should require any necessary configuration to handle these failures a priori.
+Vector should never require manual intervention to remedy normal processing failures at runtime.
+Instead, Vector should require any necessary configuration to handle these failures a priori.

 For example, rather than requiring users to intervene to unblock processing